 It happens every year.
 As the beauty and tranquility of autumn begin to fade with the falling leaves, the hustle and bustle of the holiday season begins.
 And now, the sights, sounds, smells, and expectations of the upcoming Thanksgiving and December holidays are upon us, assailing our senses and filling up our calendars.

-For individuals with special needs, this new reality could mean a dramatic change in the activities and outings they experience this year, which some of them may find challenging.
+For autistic individuals, and those with special needs, this could mean a dramatic change in the activities and outings they experience, which some of them may find challenging.
 In anticipation of this, there are several strategies family members and caregivers can use to support the men and women in their care and promote a season of joy without seriously disrupting their lives and routines.

 - For caregivers providing support to individuals who live in residential programs (group homes), it is important to be aware of their usual holiday traditions.
 Collaborate with families to get background information on preferences (Christmas, Hannukah, Kwanzaa, etc.) and be sure to provide opportunities for them to decorate accordingly.